 Site icon Circuit Ideas for You

-The article discusses how to build a 12 watt amplifier circuit using the IC TDA2030.
+The construction of a 12 watt amplifier circuit with the IC TDA2030 is discussed in this article.

-It is a monolithic audio power amplifier in a Pentawatt package designed for use as a low frequency class AB amplifier.
+Its a pentawatt monolithic audio power amplifier designed for the use of low frequency class AB amplifier.

 Circuit Working: